 - Collaborate with web designers to meet their visual design intent

-In this new age of e-commerce, the demand for web developers is on the rise.
+In this new age of e-commerce, the demand for web developers is on the rise (there are a lot of IT companies near me).
 In fact, the employment of web developers is predicted to see a rise of 13% in the span of the next ten years.
 This is way faster than the average for all other occupations.
 Online purchasing is presumed to increase faster than the entire retail industry.
 In addition, the rise in the usage of mobile devices to search the web will also lead to increased demand for web developers.
 This is because instead of creating a website for desktops, developers will create sites that are compatible with mobile devices.
 Unlike desktops, mobile devices come with a wider variety of resolutions and screen sizes, which will lead to more work for web developers.

 Since Web Developers can work from any location in the world, they must understand cultural differences and nuances that allow websites to interact with users.